Museum temporarily closed

-From 1 December 2012 onwards, the museum will be open to visitors again
+From 1 June 2016 onwards, the museum will be closed for some time,

 Welcome at the website of Museum Jan Corver in The Netherlands.

 Jan Corver is a museum dedicated to radio hams and amateur

 radio.
 We have a large collection of radio equipment and

 transmitters that have been used by radio amateurs over the

 years, giving a good view of the past, present and future of

 ➤ Read all about the museum